Compliance Costs and the Apache License

 The Apache Advantage

 However, not all open source licenses are copyleft license.
-Not all of them have that viral quality that radically increases the risk for an organization.
 A subset of open source licenses, generally called "permissive" licenses, are much more friendly for corporate use.
-These licenses include the MIT and BSD licenses, as well as the Apache Software License 2.0 that we use for Apache OpenOffice.
+These licenses include the MIT and BSD licenses, as well as the Apache License 2.0 that we use for Apache OpenOffice.

 Like other open source licenses, the Apache License explicitly allows you to copy and redistribute the covered product, without any license fees or royalties.
 But because it is a permissive license, it also allows you to prepare and distribute derivative products, without requiring you to make your own source code public.
 So both BSA and SFLC/FSF risks are eliminated, and the cost, to your business, of license compliance is greatly reduced.

 The Apache Software Foundation does not take a position on, recommend or advise the use or non-use of any particular software license or family of licenses.